The Most Popular Git Commands for Testers

 How to Reset/Revert Changes on Git Branch

-Sometimes you may need to "undo" the commits on your branch and go back in time to the particular commit in the commit history.
+Sometimes you may need to "undo" the commits on your branch and go back in time to a particular commit in the commit history.
 To "uncommit" the performed changes and go back to the desired "sha" number, use this command:

-Note: make sure you understand what you are doing
+Note: Make sure you understand what you are doing

-When you need to revert changes on your local branch up to the state that is currently on the remote branch.
+When you need to revert changes on your local branch to the state that is currently on the remote branch.
 So the commits of local and remote branches will be synchronized, and all local changes will be unstaged

 How to Merge Branches

-Using this command you can do this.
+Using this command, you can do this.
 Switch locally to your working branch and execute:

 Different Useful Service Commands

 This command gives you an understanding of the current git status.
-If you are a beginner, execute this command after any other command, it will help you to understand the status of things instead of assuming it.
+If you are a beginner, execute this command after any other command; it will help you to understand the status of things instead of assuming it.

 View the commit history using the compact single-line view